 Residential brush service is provided within the City limits of Franklin at no additional charge.

-The Solid Waste Department uses knuckleboom trucks to load piles of brush that are too large for workers to load by hand.
+The Sanitation and Environmental Services Department uses knuckleboom trucks to load piles of brush that are too large for workers to load by hand.
 This method of collection is safer and allows the Department to provide a quicker and more efficient service.

 - Please leave enough room for the knuckleboom to operate.
 Place your brush at least 5 ft. away from your garbage container and other potential obstacles such as mail boxes, fences, walls, water meters, telephone connection boxes and parked vehicles.
 Avoid placing brush under low-hanging tree limbs or power lines.

 - You can stack your piles of brush end to end, or on top of one another (not tangled).
 In general, height doesn’t matter, but all brush needs to be cut to appropriate lengths (6 to 8 feet).

 - Brush must be placed at the edge of the street, curb or alley (within the City’s right of way) no later than 7:00 a.m. on your regular trash pick-up day.
 Brush SHALL NOT be placed on cul-de-sac islands, vacant lots, or boulevards and MUST NOT be materials resulting from tree pruning or removal at an address other than the collection point.

 - Please place all brush close enough to the curb or street for the truck to reach it.
 Brush will not be collected if it’s inaccessible.